-In any case, there wouldn't seem to be much mystery as to why the Tennessee Republican Party has a case of the shakes about the situation -- and about a parallel one in the 8th Congressional District, where one James Hart hopes to bear the GOP party label against longtime Democratic incumbent John Tanner, as Hart did -- to the enduring embarrassment of the Republican establishment -- in 2004.
+In any case, there wouldn't seem to be much mystery as to why the Tennessee Republican Party has a case of the shakes about the situation - and about a parallel one up in the 8th congressional district, where one James Hart hopes to bear the GOP party label against longtime Democratic incumbent John Tanner, as Hart did - to the enduring embarrassment of the Republican establishment -- in 2004.

-There isn't much mystery about Hart, a sometime real estate salesman who would probably answer gladly to the 19th-century label "racialist" and measures up also to the more contemporary epithet "racist."
-Publicly, he calls himself a "eugenicist" and rails against the prospect that "less-favored races," both native-born and immigrant, will undermine the American social fabric.
+Hart, a sometime real estate salesman, would probably answer gladly to the 19th century label "racialist" and measures up also to the shorter, terser, and more contemporary epithet "racist."
+Publicly, he calls himself a "eugenicist" and rails against the prospect that "less favored races," both native-born and immigrant, will undermine the American social fabric.

 Hart and Rory Bricco and John Farmer, two other candidates for the Republican nomination in the 8th District, are scheduled to participate in a campaign debate on May 2nd sponsored by the newly up-and-running Shelby County Conservative Republican Club.

-In a press release last week concerning the event, Angelo Cobrasci, founder and president of the SCCRC (and, coincidentally, Whitaker's campaign manager), said that he had consulted with Bill Giannini, current chairman of the Shelby County Republican Party, and that both had come "to the same conclusion," that "Hart has every constitutional right to run for this seat."
+In a press release last week concerning the event, Angelo Cobrasci, founder and president of the SCCRC, said that he had consulted with Bill Giannini, current chairman of the Shelby County Republican Party, and that both had come "to the same conclusion," that "Hart has every Constitutional right to run for this seat..."

-In other words, the debate would serve the same end devoutly wished for by the state GOP hierarchy -- to discredit Hart's views by "exposing" them in an open and competitive environment.
+In other words, the debate would serve the same end devoutly wished for the state GOP hierarchy - to discredit Hart's views, by "exposing" them in an open and competitive environment.

 Exposure of his views, of course, is precisely what Hart has said he wants, and the public debate will give him, for better or for worse, a "new and enlarged arena" for the purpose.

-The debate was ignited earlier in the year when Representative Ford, now a candidate for the U.S. Senate, made the surprise claim on the stump that his late grandmother had been white.
+The debate was ignited earlier in the year when Rep. Ford, now a candidate for the U.S. Senate, made the surprise claim on the stump that his late grandmother had been white.

-As it happens, Ophelia Ford differs with her siblings mentioned above.
-Senator Ford, currently involved in a legal struggle to save her seat, said in Nashville in January that her mother was black.
+As it happens, another prominent Ford, state Senator Ophelia Ford, differs with her siblings mentioned above.
+Sen. Ford, currently involved in a legal struggle to save her seat, said in Nashville back in January that her mother was black.
 "She may have looked white, but she was African-American."